National Dish Netherlands: Krabbetjes (Recipe) · National Dish Recipes

 Step-by-step instructions

-- Heat the oil in a pan over a medium heat.
+4. Heat the oil in a heavy pan, or prepare a grill with medium coals.

 Gluten-free / lactose-free version